jwgalvin/Battleship/README.md

 ___Additional Files___
 battleship_runner.rb : runs the game
-README.md            : explains what is in the file
+README.md            : explains what is in the file pictures             : holds the pictures used in the file

 ___Known Bugs/Errors___
-player is not notified when firing on a previously fired upon location
+player is not notified when firing on a previously fired upon location - still working on it
 ```

 We hope you enjoy our Game!